You’ve probably wondered at one time or another how much you should weigh. The answer isn’t always as simple as looking at a chart.

 This chart provides more information about how to read your WHR:

-There are people who will not get accurate results with WHR.
+There are people who won’t get accurate results with WHR.
 This includes people who are shorter than 5 feet tall or who have a BMI of 35 or higher.
-This method is also not recommended for children.
+This method also isn’t recommended for children.

 Fat around the midsection may be one of the biggest indicators of your health.
 The waist-to-height ratio (WHtR) is often used to assess risk of cardiovascular diseases and mortality.